AndreyDmitriev39r/FCC-Random-Quote-Machine/README.md

 ## Description

-This is the first certification project for Front End Development libraries section of freeCodeCamp curriculum.
+This is the first certification project for Front End Development libraries section of the freeCodeCamp curriculum.

 ## Technologies used